Skip to Content

 The Pekingese are viewed as dumb dog breeds after been spoiled by royalty for hundreds of years.

-Having been bred and revered by the royal members of China’s Tang Dynasty, this dog breed has it in its genes to assume the role of arm-candy.
+Having been bred and revered by the royal members of China’s Tang Dynasty, this dog breed has it in its DNA to assume the role of arm-candy.
+Because no-one has ever expected the Pekingese to be anything more than a show-piece, this pooch does not believe in pushing itself.

+They are completely comfortable being a pampered lap-dog and enjoying the luxuries that life has to offer.
 All the attention that the Pekingese receives makes it stubborn and independent, resulting in a dog that doesn’t accept any form of training.
-Unless trained to be social, this dog breed tends to assume a hostile attitude towards other animals and children.

 RECOMMENDED: Pekingese – Royal Lion Dog of China